alvarolop/rhoai-gitops/rhoai-experiments/README.md

 python rhoai-experiments/01-hello-world/pipeline.py
 ```

+Then, you need to navigate to the `RHOAI Dashboard` > `Data Science Pipelines` > `Pipelines`.
+Select the namespace with a DSPA and import the pipeline from file.

 ### Ex 02: Data Passing between components

 ```bash
 python rhoai-experiments/02-data-passing/pipeline.py
 ```

+Then, you need to navigate to the `RHOAI Dashboard` > `Data Science Pipelines` > `Pipelines`.
+Select the namespace with a DSPA and import the pipeline from file.

 ### Ex 03A: Create a Pipeline Run